 Hey all.
-The Non-Gamer is back with another non-review.
+The Non-Gamer is back with another non-game review.
 This time we’ll be talking about Skyrim.
 Dan, the actual gamer, was supposed to do the actual review.
-Unfortunately, since Skyrim was released on November 11, his vocabulary has gone to shit and this is all he ever says anymore:
+Unfortunately, since Skyrim was released on November 11, his vocabulary has gone to shit and this is what his vocabulary looks like now:

 “skyrim skyrim! skyrim skyrim skyrim? skyrim skyrim skyrim, skyrim. skyrim skyrim ‘skyrim’ skyrim! skyrim skyrim…skyrim skyrim! skyrim skyrim skyrim? skyrim skyrim; skyrim skyrim! skyrim skyrim (skyrim) skyrim skyrim skyrim skyrim!! skyrim!”

 Skyrim is the long awaited fifth installment in the Elder Scrolls series.
 This isn’t a sequel to The Elder Scrolls IV, but a chapter.
-Like, you’re in the Elder Scrolls world, but you have a whole bunch of new shit to do.
-And by shit to do, I mean missions to complete.
-All with one goal in mind: defeat Alduin!
-That annoying Nordic dragon god!
-Seriously.
-Fuck that guy and the wings he flew in on.
+Like, you’re in the Elder Scrolls universe, but you have a whole bunch of new tasks to accomplish.
+We’re talking about missions to complete and all with one goal in mind: defeat Alduin!

 So yeah, it’s beautiful and I’ll bet the movements are really fluid.
-But I’ll never know.
+But I’ll never know for sure because I’m not a game (but damn can I appreciate it).

 Oh, before I go, I wanted to talk about the Creation Engine which is what lies beneath Skyrim’s leathery complexion.
 It’s Bethsheda’s own and it’s highly complex.
 It’s goal is to give an ultra natural feel to the world that your character experiences.
 For instance, weight and other variables are assigned to the natural elements so that they’re affected by wind and other things, like, well, mainly wind.
 So trees will move more naturally, water will look like it should.
 Things like that.